-Support Provides reflection and assessment through encouragement, prayer, and time in God's Word in us to forgive those who don't deserve it-or to humble ourselves to ask for forgiveness from those we've wronged-a miraculous thing happens: He heals our broken hearts.
+One of the most tangible ways we can observe God's power is through the simple act of forgiveness.
+When God works in us to forgive those who don't deserve it-or to humble ourselves to ask for forgiveness from those we've wronged-a miraculous thing happens: He heals our broken hearts.
 Only God can offer true healing and give us what we need to forgive others.
 Take some time to ask God to reveal the parts of your heart that still need to be healed.
 Whom in your life do you need to forgive?
 Whom have you wronged?
 From whom do you need to ask forgiveness?
 Come to God with these questions and invite Him to work His miraculous gift of forgiveness.
 Praise God who not only instructs us to forgive but also gives us the power of forgiveness through His Holy Spirit.